stefclaus/react-presentation-components/README.md

 application, and we'd like to standardize as well as place some limits on the characteristics of the  text inputs used throughout the application's forms.

-In this case, we could certainly establish a style guide in our development team that dictates that all uses of `<input>` use a specific set of CSS classes, defined in our stylesheets, but this leaves our app open to a lot of human error.
-People would have to consistently follow the convention over time.
+In this case, we could certainly establish a style guide that dictates that all uses of `<input>` use a specific set of CSS classes, defined in our stylesheets.
+But this leaves our app open to a lot of human error.
+We would have to consistently follow the convention over time.
 And while we could certainly add props to our inputs by doing something like this -- `<input className='field' {...props}>` -- we've left the types of props that can be provided to our inputs wide open.